aayushpatel2533/Udyog-Saarthi-App/README.md

 ---

-**Note**: This app currently uses in-memory storage for user data.
+> **Note:** This app currently uses in-memory storage for user data.
 Data will be lost when the app is closed.
 Future versions will include persistent storage with Room database or backend integration.